elmbridge/curriculum/Our First Full Feature.md

 SetCurrentText "string one" "string two"
 ```

 Back to the task at hand: in order for the user to toggle between translation modes, we need a new message to our system.
-Let's add another possible value to our `Msg` union type declaration:
+Let's add another possible value to our `Msg` custom type declaration:

 ```elm
 type Msg